ionify/about/origin.md

 ### json

-In 2007, [JSON](https://en.wikipedia.org/wiki/JSON) was gaining popularity as a web-based data-interchange alternative to [XML](https://en.wikipedia.org/wiki/XML).
-Michael recognized this 💡 and was determined to enable fetching & interacting with JSON via **ajile** to benefit from **ajile's** cross-domain fetching capability, a feature that, at the time, was unavailable via the popular but [same-origin-policy-limited](https://en.wikipedia.org/wiki/Same-origin_policy) [`XMLHttpRequest`](https://en.wikipedia.org/wiki/XMLHttpRequest) resource-fetching API.
+In 2007, [JSON](https://en.wikipedia.org/wiki/JSON)'s popularity as a web-based data-interchange alternative to [XML](https://en.wikipedia.org/wiki/XML) was increasing.
+Michael recognized this and 💡 was determined to enable fetching & interacting with JSON via [**ajile**](http://ajile.net) to benefit from **ajile's** cross-domain fetching capability.
+At the time, that capability was unavailable via the popular but [same-origin-policy-limited](https://en.wikipedia.org/wiki/Same-origin_policy) [`XMLHttpRequest`](https://en.wikipedia.org/wiki/XMLHttpRequest) resource-fetching web API.

-Unfortunately, **ajile**-fetched JSON, was programmatically inaccessible and its object literal form generated syntax errors 😞

 ```javascript
 Load ('http://static.remo.te/json.data.js')